Unleash/unleash-client-php/README.md

 ## Strategies

 Unleash servers can use multiple strategies for enabling or disabling features.
 Which strategy gets used is defined on the server.
-This implementation supports all non-deprecated v4 strategies.
+This implementation supports all v4 strategies.
 [More here](https://docs.getunleash.io/user_guide/activation_strategy).

 ### Default strategy